getsentry/sentry-sdk-benchmark/README.md

-# sentry-sdk-benchmark
+# Sentry SDK Benchmark

-Reproducible benchmarks to evaluate Sentry SDKs
+This repository contains reproducible benchmarks to evaluate the instrumentation overhead of Sentry SDKs.

+The focus is on Performance Monitoring (tracing) of web servers.